ooz/blog/2022/game-analysis-pokemon/README.md

 ## Where is it going?

-On the pro side, backwards compatibility is pretty much unrivaled in the video game industry.
+On the pro side, backwards compatibility is unrivaled in the video game industry.
 Using paid Pokemon Bank/Home services (attachment has its price!), Gen3 Pokemon (from 2002/2003) can be transferred all the way up to current generation.
 Those services also support official emulations of Gen1 and Gen2.